Pagure/pagure/doc/development.rst

     EVENTSOURCE_PORT = '8080'
     DOC_APP_URL = '*'

-    # Avoid sending email when developping
+    # Avoid sending email when developing
     EMAIL_SEND = False

 and run the server with: